-> The Writing Program Advisory Board is a group of professionals who provide feedback and offer advice to the Department of Writing throughout the year.
+The Writing Program Advisory Board is a group of professionals who provide feedback and offer advice to the Department of Writing throughout the year.
 As writers, editors, freelancers, technical communicators, digital and social media specialists, the members of the board are key partners in the Department’s commitment to build productive relationships with the community and to offer fulfilling internship experiences to its students.
-The Department hosted its first annual one-day visit with the board on March 23, 2016.
-During the visit, board members met with students and faculty members, visited classes, reviewed curricular goals, and shared their feedback with the Department.

 Having dived into her love affair with words at an early age, Erin Bernhard is no stranger to writing great copy.
 She's proud to represent the digital content marketing and search engine optimization industries on the Advisory Board as the Search Engine Marketing Analyst at Hagerty as well as the former Managing Content Editor of The Awesome Mitten.
 She wields a Bachelor’s degree in English Language and Literature from the University of Michigan and extensive experience in content development, digital marketing strategy, and search engine optimization — and she’s incredibly passionate about sharing her knowledge of writing for the digital world with future generations of writers.